 Just about every mainstream sleeping bag is a complete mummy, which means the insulation covers the top and back of the head when cinched up.
-But there are some niche and cottage industry designs that go without a hood to cut weight.
+But there are some niche and cottage-industry designs that go without a hood to cut weight.
 The appeal typically is limited to ultralight backpackers or those that don’t like the feeling of a mummy bag.
-The hoodless designs require less fabric and fill, which helps drop their weight (the 30-degree ZPacks Solo Down bag is a great example).
+The hoodless designs require less fabric and fill, which helps drop their weight (the 20-degree Zpacks Classic Sleeping Bag is a great example).

-Lopping the top off the bag does not mean the aforementioned ZPacks Solo will keep you warm at 30-degrees without some help.
-If your head is cold you’ll be cold, no matter how much insulation is around your legs and chest.
-A jacket with a hood or beanie works as a replacement (ZPacks also makes a Goose Down Hood that’s pretty awesome).
+Lopping the top off the bag does not mean the aforementioned Zpacks bag will keep you warm at 20 degrees without some help.
+If your head is cold, you’ll be cold, no matter how much insulation is around your legs and chest.
+A jacket with a hood or beanie works as a replacement (Zpacks also makes a Goose Down Hood that’s pretty awesome).
 But you should take into account the added weight and cost of the beanie.

 There’s no lighter way to stay warm in the backcountry than with a down quilt.
 Trimming away the bottom material and insulation delivers 30-degree ratings for well under 1 pound.
 Fit and comfort are also strong suits because the open design emulates your blanket at home and is less constricting than a comparable mummy bag.
 The open sides can result in some heat loss if you’re not familiar with the system (and sometimes even if you are), so quilts remain a tiny percentage of the market.
-But for ultralight backpackers, hammock sleepers or those wanting more wiggle room, a quilt is undeniably the lightweight champ.
+But for ultralight backpackers, hammock sleepers, or those wanting more wiggle room, a quilt is undeniably the lightweight champ.
 For a good look at the market, we list some of our favorite designs in our article on the best ultralight sleeping bags and quilts.